Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 Certifying DCert
 ```

-If you recall, the script context that our Plutus scripts always receive as one of the arguments contains a field of typescript purpose.And during this lecture so far, we have only looked at the first two purposes.The arguably most important one is Spending TxOutRef.
+If you recall, the script context that our Plutus scripts always receive as one of the arguments contains a field of typescript purpose.
+During this lecture so far, we have only looked at the first two purposes.
+The one arguably most important is Spending TxOutRef.

 ```
 data TxOutRef